Yogesh1bisht/Megamart_sales_analysis_using_MYSQL/README.md

 This is MYSQL portflio project  for Megamart sales analysis for year  2022.

-# Sales Data Analysis
+#Megamart Sales Data Analysis
 ## About

-This project aims to explore the Walmart Sales data to understand top performing branches and products, sales trend of of different products, customer behaviour.
+This project aims to explore the Megamart Sales data to understand top performing branches and products, sales trend of of different products, customer behaviour.
 The aims is to study how sales strategies can be improved and optimized.
-The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).

-"In this recruiting competition, job-seekers are provided with historical sales data for 45 Walmart stores located in different regions.
+"We are provided with historical sales data for 45 Megamart stores located in different regions.
 Each store contains many departments, and participants must project the sales for each department in each store.
 To add to the challenge, selected holiday markdown events are included in the dataset.
-These markdowns are known to affect sales, but it is challenging to predict which departments are affected and the extent of the impact." [source](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting)
+These markdowns are known to affect sales, but it is challenging to predict which departments are affected and the extent of the impact."

 ## Purposes Of The Project

-The major aim of thie project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.
+The major aim of thie project is to gain insight into the sales data of Megamart to understand the different factors that affect sales of the different branches.

 ## About Data

-The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
-This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
+ This dataset contains sales transactions from a three different branches of Megamart, respectively located in Mandalay, Yangon and Naypyitaw.
 The data contains 17 columns and 1000 rows:

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |